Bishibop/foia-assistant/docs/foia_system_architecture.md

   - `processing_started()` - Clear all tabs when reprocessing
   - `review_completed(Document)` - Document decision made
   - `all_documents_reviewed()` - Enable finalize actions
+  - `request_switched()` - Active request changed in RequestManager
+  - `request_created(FOIARequest)` - New request created
+  - `request_updated(FOIARequest)` - Request details modified
+  - `request_deleted(str)` - Request removed from system

 ### Processing Pipeline
-1. User selects folder and enters FOIA request in Intake tab
+1. User creates or selects FOIA request in Requests tab
+2. User selects folder for document processing in Intake tab
-2. ProcessingWorker thread spawned with document list
+3. ProcessingWorker thread spawned with document list and active request ID
-3. Documents processed sequentially through LangGraph
+4. Documents processed sequentially through LangGraph
-4. Each document result emitted via Qt signal
+5. Each document result emitted via Qt signal and stored by request
-5. GUI updates in real-time with progress and results
+6. GUI updates in real-time with progress and results
-6. Statistics accumulated and displayed
+7. Statistics accumulated per request and displayed
+8. On completion, documents stored in DocumentStore for the request
-7. On completion, documents sent to Review tab queue
+9. User reviews documents in Review tab (filtered by active request)
-8. User reviews each document with AI recommendations
-9. Human decisions captured and stored in Document objects
+10. Human decisions captured and stored in Document objects
-10. Reviewed documents sent to Finalize tab
+11. Reviewed documents available in Finalize tab (filtered by active request)
-11. User can export documents or generate FOIA response package
+12. User can export documents or generate FOIA response package per request

 ### Error Handling Strategy
 - Graceful degradation on errors